nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `help add` <br>
   Shows detailed help information for `add` command.

 ### 3.2.
-Getting keyword suggestions smartly :
+Getting keyword suggestions smartly

 You might find it hard to remember all the commands and their format.<br>
 ToLuist will automatically suggest to you how you can complete your command.<br>
-As you type, a list of suggested words will appear, up to a limit of 10.
+As you type, a list of suggestions (up to 10) will appear.

 For example, ToLuist suggest to you the command words `add` and `alias` when you type `a`.